m9dful1/InkRollers/Design_Document.md

     - Covered core functionalities including mode switching, ink depletion/refill logic under various conditions (correct color, different color, boundary limits), ink percentage calculation, basic player movement mechanics (position updates, boundary coercion), and collision-based movement (no collision, full collision, sliding along X/Y axes).
     - Resolved issues related to mocking Android SDK dependencies (e.g., `android.graphics.Paint`) by configuring `testOptions { unitTests.returnDefaultValues = true }` in `build.gradle`.
     - Addressed and fixed a subtle bug in test logic where mock setups for `PaintSurface.getPixelColor` did not account for player position changes before the color check, ensuring accurate testing of ink refill conditions.

-**2025-06-02**
-- **Stabilized `GameFlowIntegrationTest.kt`:**
-    - Addressed flakiness and `RootViewWithoutFocusException` errors in UI tests.
-    - Simplified Firebase setup and cleanup in test environment to prevent interference with activity lifecycle and UI thread.
-    - Made the `joinRandomGameAndSeeSearchingMessage` test more robust by handling various outcomes gracefully and being less dependent on exact UI states or timings.
-    - Removed `simpleAdditionTest` as it was a redundant placeholder.
-    - Ensured tests reliably pass when run individually and as a suite, improving confidence in core game flow stability.